 - When installing the ESS, comply with the fire separation distance or fire wall requirements specified in local standards, including but not limited to GB 51048-2014 Design Code for Electrochemical Energy Storage Station and NFPA 855 Standard for the Installation of Stationary Energy Storage Systems. - Check the fire safety of the ESS regularly, at least once a month. - When inspecting the system with power on, pay attention to the hazard warning signs on the equipment.
-Do not stand at the battery cabin doors. - After power components of the ESS are replaced or cable connections are changed, you need to manually start cable connection detection to prevent system malfunction. - It is recommended that you prepare a camera to record the detailed processes of equipment installation, operation, and maintenance.
+Do not stand at the battery cabin doors. - After power components of the ESS are replaced or cable connections are changed, you need to manually start cable connection detection to prevent system malfunction. - Do not insert or remove the auxiliary power module of the LTMS with power on. - It is recommended that you prepare a camera to record the detailed processes of equipment installation, operation, and maintenance.